-The Agora RTM SDK provides different security keys for authentication:
+The Agora RTM SDK provides two authentication methods:

 - App ID